MenneBos/skill-homey/README.rst

 There are only two options available tested on a on/off light.
 More options possible but the code needs adjustments.

 Switch Light named "kantoor lamp"
-    - Hey Mycroft zet lamp in kantoor aan    # this will switch the light on with name "kantoor lamp"
-    - Hey Mycroft zet lamp uit               # this will switch the light of which has the name "lamp" Ask Status named "kantoor lamp"
+    -Hey Mycroft zet lamp in kantoor aan    # this will switch the light on with name "kantoor lamp" -Hey Mycroft zet lamp uit               # this will switch the light of which has the name "lamp" Ask Status named "kantoor lamp"
-    - Hey Mycroft stand van kantoor lamp     # this will give you the status of the "kantoor lamp"
-    - Hey Mycroft stand van lamp             # this will give you the status of the light with "lamp" in tis name
+    -Hey Mycroft stand van kantoor lamp     # this will give you the status of the "kantoor lamp" -Hey Mycroft stand van lamp             # this will give you the status of the light with "lamp" in tis name

 #NOTE on Status request: "Hey Mycroft stand ......", is the only option to request data in Dutch.
 Using all other options in the vocab file will raise conflicts in OVOS and will not be recognized by OVOS.
 Using another request words can also lead to errors.
 This need still to be fixed.